unstoppabledomains/dev-docs/partner/partner-integration-guides/redirect-url-payments-with-records.md

 1. Navigate to the sandbox environment with the paid domains flow query parameters appended to the URL.
 2. Purchase a domain.
 You can use `4242 4242 4242 4242` as the credit card number to checkout for free.
 3. Proceed to mint the domain.
-If you are asked to verify records to pre-fill when minting the domain, then the redirect URL with crypto addresses integration is working successfully.
+If you are asked to verify records to pre-fill when minting the domain, then the redirect URL with crypto records integration is working successfully.

 ## Redirect URL Payments With Records Example